Published 15 Aug 2023

 Step 3: Visually inspect the clearances of the ladder for obstructions and determine if climbing up and down can be done easily, with minimal chances of falling or of being unable to get down to ground level.

-Step 4: Go up the ladder and while using three points of contact, inspect the side rails, grab bars, and side rail extension anchors.
-It’s recommended to do this by section to allow enough time for the ladder inspection and for maintaining safety while on the ladder.
+Step 4: Go up the ladder and, while using three points of contact, inspect the side rails, grab bars, and side rail extension anchors.

 Step 5: Inspect hatches, if there are any, and the hatches’ opening arms.